Abc-Arbitrage/Abc.MoqComplete/README.md

 # Abc.MoqComplete
 MoqComplete is a Resharper plugin which provide auto-completion for the Moq framework (and Moq.AutoMock)<br/>
-Works with Resharper 2020 and Rider
+Works with latest Resharper 2020 and Rider (non EAP)

 ## Features
 ### It.IsAny completion